Home Sweet Home Alone: Reception

+Critical response

 Benjamin Lee of The Guardian gave the film 3 out of 5 stars and wrote: "Home Sweet Home Alone is a surprisingly entertaining, if wholly unnecessary, sequel, a tangerine where we expected to find a lump of coal."
 Jennifer Green of Common Sense Media also gave it 3 out of 5 stars and wrote: "By this point, after no fewer than five previous features in the franchise, Home Sweet Home Alone might not have much new to offer.
 But the characters here have a wholesomeness to them that was missing in some of the earlier films."
 Aditya Mani Jha of Firstpost rated the film 3 out of 5 stars and wrote: "Overall, Home Sweet Home Alone is a competently mounted but unambitious film.
 At times, it plays like a showreel from its source material, and the makers are okay with it being that way.
 This makes it efficient in the blockbuster sense, but even its keenest backers will find it difficult to remember too many of the film’s all-new scenarios or one-liners after the end credits roll."
-Adam Graham of The Detroit News gave it a grade of B- and wrote: "Home Sweet Home Alone holds its own, a new spin on an old tale that keeps the spirit of the original alive."
+Adam Graham of The Detroit News gave it a grade of B− and wrote: "Home Sweet Home Alone holds its own, a new spin on an old tale that keeps the spirit of the original alive."